miaig/abschlussarbeit/README.md

     - digitalio
     - RPI.GPIO

-- **Sensors**:
+- **Exxmple Sensors**:
   - LDR (Lightsensor)
   - Sound Detector
   - Temperature and humidity

 ## Docs

+This Program aims to receive Data from a dynamic amount of Sensors and Display the data on the Webserver.
+This can be done using the example Sensors in the sensor folder or by just writing your own ones using the further down documented Json file.
+The server and port get defined in sensors/sender.py.
+That file can be imported as shown in the examples.

+The Webserver distiguishes between two update formats: live and history.
-- The data needs to be providet in the following format:
+The data needs to be providet in the following format to be considered a history update.
+To be considered a live update the fielts type and unit have to be removed from the transmission.

   ```Json
       {